 This herb roasted turkey is slathered in an herb and garlic butter, then baked to golden brown perfection.
 An easy turkey recipe that’s sure to be a hit on Thanksgiving, Christmas or any other holiday!

 This is THE BEST turkey I have ever had, it’s packed with flavor and so easy to make that even a beginner cook can put together an impressive meal!
-Serve your turkey with slow cooker cranberry sauce for a memorable meal.
+Serve your turkey with Thanksgiving stuffing and slow cooker cranberry sauce for a memorable meal.

 I know exactly what you’re thinking.
 Why is she sharing an herb roasted turkey recipe two weeks after Thanksgiving is over?